joergkrause/angular-testing-nocli/README.md

 This simply calls Karma.

 I'm using a headless Chrome for execution.
 No visible browser, just output on the command line.

+## Code Coverage

+I'm using NYC from IstanbulJS.
+That's nothing special indeed.
+It's in the test command.